-In our I Love Recruitment survey earlier this year, we asked IRP members to share what keeps them hooked on the recruitment industry, as well as what gives them the biggest headache.
+In our I Love Recruitment survey earlier this year, we asked IRP members to share what keeps them hooked on working in recruitment, as well as what gives them the biggest headache.
 Can you relate with what participants told us?

 With every great job comes some setbacks, and it’s inevitable that you won’t love your job 100% of the time.
-We asked you to share the biggest challenge you face working in the recruitment industry, and this is what you told said.
+We asked you to share the biggest recruitment industry challenges, and this is what you told said.

 The ups and downs

 Recruitment is a fluctuating industry.
 Sometimes things will be great, with jobs, clients, and the perfect candidates all falling into your lap – then you’ll have times when nothing seems to fall into place.
 This was the top ranked challenge, with a 30% vote.